algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ```
 - main.c will contain the main loop and the virtual terminal;
 - assembler.h will contain all the functions pertaining to the assembler and the error handling;
-- preprocessor.h will contain all the functions pertaining to the preprocessor[^8];
+- preprocessor.h will contain all the functions pertaining to the preprocessor[^6];
 - processor.h will contain all the functions pertaining to the processor;
 - utils.h will contain the miscellaneous objects, such as `enum ErrorType` or `enum InstructionType`;

 ### Endians

-The program will use little-endian[^9], for it is advantageous in processor architecture and we expect at some point to use our virtual processor on a physical processor.
+The program will use little-endian[^7], for it is advantageous in processor architecture and we expect at some point to use our virtual processor on a physical processor.

 ### CISC/RISC

-The program will be based on the RISC[^10] and not CISC[^11], as a RISC architecture provides less instruction, which in turn allows us to reduce the complexity of the program.
+The program will be based on the RISC[^8] and not CISC[^9], as a RISC architecture provides less instruction, which in turn allows us to reduce the complexity of the program.

 ### Principles

 #### Libraries

-The only libraries[^12] allowed are the [C standard Libraries](https://en.cppreference.com/w/c/header).
+The only libraries allowed are the [C standard Libraries](https://en.cppreference.com/w/c/header).

 #### Comments

-Each function and process are to be explained with comments.
+The code will be documented and explained via comments, and will covert all the functions.

 #### Header